mapninja/Earthsys144/week01/README.md

-# Week 01 - Lining it Up, Data Creation & Cartographic Presentation
+# Week 01 - Coordinates, Geodesy and Geometries